dawidd6/action-homebrew-bump-formula/README.md

 ## Usage

-One should use the [Personal Access Token](https://github.com/settings/tokens/new?scopes=public_repo) for `token` input to this Action, not the default `GITHUB_TOKEN`, because `brew bump-formula-pr` creates a fork of the formula's tap repository and creates a PR.
+One should use the [Personal Access Token](https://github.com/settings/tokens/new?scopes=public_repo) for `token` input to this Action, not the default `GITHUB_TOKEN`, because `brew bump-formula-pr` creates a fork of the formula's tap repository (if needed) and then creates a PR.

 It is best to use this Action when a new tag is pushed: